 Chronic high blood pressure can eventually lead to a stroke, which occurs when a blood clot deprives the brain of oxygen.
 Learn the signs of a stroke, which include slurred words, a drooping smile, and a sudden headache, so you can help your loved one get medical attention as soon as possible after a stroke occurs.
 Additionally, your loved one can lower his or her blood pressure and reduce the risk of stroke by exercising, eating a healthy diet, and cutting back on sodium intake.

 If your loved one needs help maintaining a healthy lifestyle, reach out to Phoenix Home Care Assistance.
 Our respite and live-in caregivers are available around the clock to assist with exercise, prepare nutritious meals, provide medication reminders and transportation to medical appointments, and help with a wide array of other important tasks.
-For more information on the at-home care Phoenix, AZ, families trust, call one of our qualified Care Managers at 602.388.1085 today.
+For more information on the home care Phoenix families trust, call one of our qualified Care Managers at 602.362.7554 today.